sumandhamala/Git-documentations/README.md

-### This repository contains the basic notes on how to use the Git and Github effectively.
-The commands are listed reading from diffenet sources.
+This repository contains the basic notes on how to use the Git and Github effectively.
+The commands are listed reading from different sources.